 Dragon Ball Super Part 6 includes Episodes 66-78 of the Dragon Ball Super anime series.
 Audio options for this release include the original Japanese audio with English subtitles and the English dub.

-Dragon Ball Super Part 2
+Dragon Ball Super Part 6

 English Publisher: FUNimation Entertainment

-The Blu-ray video is 1080p High Definition 16:9 (HD Native), and the audio is Dolby TrueHD: English 5.1 and Dolby True HD: Japanese 2.0.
-I have no complaints with the video or audio quality.
+When it comes to this release, the Blu-ray video is 1080p High Definition 16:9 (HD Native), and the audio is Dolby TrueHD: English 5.1 and Dolby TrueHD: Japanese 2.0.
+I have no complaints with the video or audio quality of this release.

-If you’re a fan of the Dragon Ball franchise and want to own all the episodes and films, then you’ll need to add Dragon Ball Super Part 2 to your anime home video library.
+If you’re a fan of the Dragon Ball franchise and want to own all the episodes and films, then you’ll need to add Dragon Ball Super Part 6 to your anime home video library.